 The Waterwitch in Odiham is a quintessential country pub in a wonderful waterside location, retaining many of its 17th century features such as exposed beams and open fires.

 If you’re looking for an English country pub in a wonderful waterside location, come and visit us at the Waterwitch pub.
-Situated on the banks of the Basingstoke Canal with extensive gardens stretching close to the water’s edge, it’s the ideal stop off point if you’re out enjoying a relaxing canal side walk, bike ride or boat trip around Odiham.
+Situated on the banks of the Basingstoke Canal with extensive gardens stretching right to the water’s edge, it’s the ideal stop off point if you’re out enjoying a relaxing canal side walk, bike ride or boat trip around Odiham.

 Step inside and you’ll see the pub has retained many of its original 17th century features such as exposed beams, open fires and lots of inviting nooks and crannies.
 We offer a wide range of cask ales and a tasty selection of traditional pub food, seasonal dishes and weekly food specials, lovingly prepared by our chef.
 Bring all the family and enjoy a tasty Sunday lunch.Read more...